wadewegner/wadewegner.github.com/_posts/2007-06-23-problem-with-the-commerce-server-2007-sp1-installation.markdown

 ![A connection was successfully established to the server, but then an error occured during the pre-login handshake. (provider: Shared Memory Provider, error: 0 - No process is on the other end of the pipe.)
 (Microsoft SQL Server, Error: 223)](http://images.wadewegner.com/wordpress/content/binary/WindowsLiveWriter/IssueswithCommerceServer2007SP1Installat_A115/SQLError_1.gif)

-"A connection was successfully established to the server, but then an error occurred during the pre-login handshake. (provider: Shared Memory Provider, error: 0 - No process is on the other end of the pipe.)
+	A connection was successfully established to the server, but then an error occurred during the pre-login handshake. (provider: Shared Memory Provider, error: 0 - No process is on the other end of the pipe.)
 (Microsoft SQL Server, Error: 223)" (copied directly from dialog window)

 I have never seen this error before, but wasn't surprised to see that I couldn't find anything anything on [Google](http://www.google.com/search?hl=en&rls=com.microsoft%3Aen-us%3AIE-SearchBox&rlz=1I7GGIG&q=%22A+connection+was+successfully+established+to+the+server%2C+but+then+an+error+occurred+during+the+pre-login+handshake.+%28provider%3A+Shared+Memory+Provider%2C+error%3A+0+-+No+process+is+on+the+other+end+of+the+pipe.%29+%28Microsoft+SQL+Server%2C+Error%3A+223%29%22) or [Live](http://search.live.com/results.aspx?q=%22A+connection+was+successfully+established+to+the+server%2C+but+then+an+error+occurred+during+the+pre-login+handshake.+%28provider%3A+Shared+Memory+Provider%2C+error%3A+0+-+No+process+is+on+the+other+end+of+the+pipe.%29+%28Microsoft+SQL+Server%2C+Error%3A+223%29%22&form=QBNO) (although, hopefully this post will come up in the future).
 Sure, various iterations of the first part can be found, but nothing seems applicable to this situation.